Meteor-Community-Packages/picker/README.md

 Picker is an easy to use server side router for Meteor.
 This router respect others.
 So, you can use Iron Router and other routers and middlewares along side with this.

+## DEPRECATED
+As of Meteor 3, Picker is deprecated as the functionality that has been provided by it is now part of Meteor itself and the Express server that is baked into it.

 ## Install

 ~~~